Weddings & Vow

 Will there be seaweed on the beach?

 Sometimes there is quite a bit; other times, nothing.
 We are not allowed to rake.
 Between turtle season restrictions and erosion control, seaweed removal is a no-no!
-It is usually not in our immediate area.
-Some of the beaches farther south are thinner beaches and can tend to have more seaweed that will be visible from the ceremony site.

 Do you perform same sex marriages or vow renewals?